NCAA Division III women's cross country championships

 The NCAA Division III women's cross country championships are contested at an annual cross country meet hosted by the NCAA to determine the individual and team national champions of women's intercollegiate cross country running among its Division III programs in the United States.
 It is held every fall, usually on the Saturday before Thanksgiving in November.

-The most successful program is Johns Hopkins, with eighth national titles.
+The most successful program is Johns Hopkins, with eight national titles.

-The current champions are MIT, who won their first title in 2024.
+The current champions are NYU, who won their first title in 2025.

 Format

 The race included 9 teams in 1981, 12 teams from 1982 to 1986, 14 teams from 1987 to 1992, 21 teams from 1993 to 1998 and 24 teams from 1999 to 2005.
 Beginning in 2006, the national championship race has included 32 teams.
 Teams compete in one of eight regional championships to qualify.
 In addition to the 32 teams, 56 individual runners qualify for the national championship.